MORGAN'S POINT RANCH

 Above Photo:

-Lucy X Cowboy male puppy, Fall 2014 litter
+Lucy X Cowboy male puppy, owned by Randy Cole

 Jim and Andrea Morgan